How do you track your systems and values?

-- Hired five awesome people (formal introduction coming soon) 💎
+- Hired five awesome people (latest profiles on Instagram)💎

-- Hosted 7 workshops on dream resume writing, design your career, group mentoring, confidence building, and PM interviews 🔑
+- Hosted 7 workshops from dream resume writing, design your career, group mentoring, confidence building, to PM interviews 🔑

 - Coached 15 folks 🎉

-- Got this pretty website built by Chris ❤️
+- Got this pretty website made by Chris ❤️

 - Article selected by editors and Medium staff 😎

-- Interviewed and wrote stories for my book The Immigrant Hypothesis 📕
+- Interviewed and wrote stories for my book Model Breakers 📕

 - Nailed an important interview 😬

-And this is just the beginning of the awesome journey.
-I can’t wait to see what’s ahead!
+This is just the beginning of the awesome journey.
+Can’t wait to see what’s ahead!